kaby76/AntlrVSIX/README.md

 # AntlrVSIX

-AntlrVSIX is a Visual Studio 2019 extension for supporting languages that are based in Antlr v4 grammars.
+AntlrVSIX is a Visual Studio 2019 extension for programming language support, for languages that are based in Antlr v4 grammars.
 Each language is described by the grammar along with mappings of syntax to support tagging, go to def, find all refs, replace, go to visitor/listener, command completion, options, reformat.
+Programming language that are currently being supported to one degree or another are Antlr itself, Java, Python, and Rust.

-Project templates for compiling and running Antlr v4 programs are provided.
+This extension also includes project templates for compiling and running Antlr programs.

-The source code is open source, free of charge, and free of ads.
+The source code for the extension is open source, free of charge, and free of ads.

 ## Documentation